Certified dimension reduction in nonlinear Bayesian inverse problems: Numerical illustration

 \subsubsection{Numerical results}

 We proceed with the same comparison as in the GOMOS example.
-We compare the KL divergence $D_{\rm KL}(\nu \| \hat\nu_r)$ for different posterior approximations $\hat\nu_r$ obtained using the various projectors given in Sections \ref{sec:3} and \ref{sec:4}.
+We compare the KL divergence $\Dkl ( \nu || \hat\nu_r)$ for different posterior approximations $\hat\nu_r$ obtained using the various projectors given in Sections \ref{sec:3} and \ref{sec:4}.
 The projectors used in this comparison are built in the same way as in the GOMOS example.
 Also we consider the same three options ($M=1$, $M=10$, and $Y_1=m$) for approximating the conditional expectation within $\hat\nu_r$.
-Again, $10^6$ samples drawn from the posterior using the DILI algorithm \cite{Cui2016_DILI} are used to compute the KL divergence $D_{\rm KL}(\nu \| \hat\nu_r)$.
+Again, to compute the KL divergence $\Dkl ( \nu || \hat\nu_r)$, we draw $10^6$ samples from the posterior using the DILI algorithm, which follows the same setup as that of the previous example.
 The comparison is summarized in Figures \ref{fig:ellptic_bounds} and \ref{fig:ellptic_dkl}.

 In Figure \ref{fig:ellptic_bounds} we observe that the approximation of the conditional expectation with $M = 10$ samples outperforms the two other options, $M=1$ and $Y_1=m$.
 This holds true regardless of how the projector is constructed.
 We also notice that the prior-mean approximation $Y_1 = m$ in general performs better than the one-sample approximation $M=1$.
-Similar to the GOMOS example, the reconstruction error $\mathcal{R}_{\Gamma}(P_r,H)$ provides an effective error indicator for posterior approximations that employ the $M=10$-sample estimate of the conditional expectation, for any choice of projector $P_r$.
+Similar to the GOMOS example, the reconstruction error $\mathcal{R}_{\Gamma}(P_r,\widehat{H}_\text{ref})$ provides an effective error indicator for posterior approximations that employ the estimate of the conditional expectation with $M=10$ for any choice of projector $P_r$.
 Also, the KL divergence decays with $r$ at the same rate as the reconstruction error, independently of the choice of approximation scheme for the conditional expectation.

 A direct comparison of the posterior approximations defined by different projectors is shown in Figure \ref{fig:ellptic_dkl}, where approximations using the sample estimate ($M = 10$) and prior mean approximation ($Y_1 = m$) of the conditional expectation are collected in the left and right plots, respectively.
 The projector obtained from $H^{(\nabla \log f)}_\rho$ with $\rho=\nu$ outperforms all the other methods.
 In other words---and as observed in the previous example---the method proposed in Section \ref{sec:2} provides more effective dimension reduction than the alternatives.
 Note also that the projectors obtained from $H^{(\nabla G)}_\rho$ with $\rho=\nu$ and with $\rho=\textrm{Laplace}(\nu)$ perform better than the projector obtained from $H^{(\nabla \log f)}_\rho$ with $\rho=\textrm{Laplace}(\nu)$, indicating that efficient dimension reduction can also be obtained from gradient of the forward model itself.
 All other projectors have a rather large accuracy gap relative to the abovementioned projectors.
 In particular, choosing $\rho = \mu$ in this example seems to be much less effective than averaging over the posterior distribution or its Laplace approximation.